Noahbest6/licker-api-maker/README.md

 1. Clone the repository or download the source code.
 2. Install the dependencies by running pip install -r requirements.txt in the terminal.
+3. Make a folder called "lists"
-3. Create a text file in the lists folder.
+4. Create a text file in the lists folder.
 The name of the file is up to you, but make sure it has a .txt extension.
-4. In the text file, enter any text you want.
+5. In the text file, enter any text you want.
 To specify the data that will be returned by the API, surround the text with --namehere-- and --namehere end--.
 For example:
 ```
 --main--
 apple